 Who Do We Program For?

 The Office of Residence Life programs for all of our resident students.
-We always assess the needs of our residents and develop, organize, and implement programs that residents are genuinely interested in.
-We do this by asking what the resident’s want to see, what their interested in, and twist it to create fun and challenging events.
-Like mentioned, whether we program towards freshman or upperclassmen, each program is carefully planned out ahead of time, supplies are purchased, and we host boastful programs.
+We always assess the needs of our residents to develop, organize, and implement programs that residents are genuinely interested in.
+We do this by asking what the resident’s want to see, what they are interested in, and twist it to create fun and educational events.
+Whether we program towards first-years or upperclassmen, each program is carefully planned out ahead of time, supplies are purchased, and we host boastful programs.
 In fact, we’re probably planning a few programs while you’re reading this!
 Come see what we have to offer.

 What Do We Do & Have to Offer?

 We do anything and everything that a college student can ask for (within legal and respectable range, of course!)
 Previously, the Office of Residence Life hosted Sex Week – where we brought sex education above and beyond normal High School Sex Ed class.
-Some other successful programs include our annual Halloween Series (each Complex hosts a Campus-Wide Halloween Program), our Holiday Drives (donations), and of course the last Saturday of Spring Semester event.
+Some other successful programs include our annual programs: Casino Night, Theme House Block Party, Halloweekend, The Price is Right, and The Last Saturday.

 We try our best to mix things up between sports, academics, donation-oriented, community related, diversity awareness, and party driven programs.
 Each program is advertised throughout the Residence Hall for at least a week before hand.
 Resident Assistants and House Assistants have guidelines and must have their programs approved first by the Complex Residence Director and the Director of Residence Life.
 This allows us to make sure that we are providing quality, challenging, and invigorating programs!

 Where Do Our Programs Take Place?